|

 opinion on the Audited Financial Statements of the Company (Standalone and Consolidated)

-for the year ended March 31, 2025
+for the year ended March 31, 2026.

 Internal Auditors

-The Board based on the recommendations of the Audit Committee has reappointed an
+The Board based on the recommendations of the Audit Committee has re-appointed an

 independent audit firm M/s.
 Singhvi, Dev and Unni, Chartered Accountants LLP as

-the Company and are a peer reviewed audit firm including its partners.
+Company and are a peer reviewed audit firm including its partners.

 Secretarial Auditors